 There have been times when I disagreed with an MFM on something, but I had to be the one to back down.
 It is a delicate balance, knowing when to fight and when to trust.
 With Nora, I desperately wanted to double my IVIG because her first MCA scans (15 and 16 weeks) were around 1.3-1.4 (some between 1.4-1.5) so I thought she was getting anemic already.
 My MFM said that he wouldn’t do it.
 I fought and pushed and pestered him, but he really didn’t feel comfortable with it.
 I thought it was a death sentence for my baby but after he contacted Dr. Moise and his decision was backed by the expert, I had to relent.
 It was HARD to let go and trust them, but I did and they were right.
 The IVIG did not need to be doubled.
 After I moved to Houston at 18 weeks and Dr. Moise took over my care, I was terrified because he only wanted to do one MCA scan per week.
 In Alabama they had been doing two per week.
 I told him it made me uncomfortable to wait a whole week between scans but he insisted that the baby would be fine until the next scan.
 I wasn’t sure if I should fight for more scans or trust him.
 I had to purposefully think through my emotions; I was so anxious about my baby that I was trying to be in control to feel safer.
 I considered my MFM, Dr. Moise, and acknowledged that there were no red flags so I could trust him.
 When I told him how nervous I was with his decision to scan only once per week he didn’t brush my concerns off.
 He listened and then he showed me specific things on the ultrasound that assured him Nora wasn’t anemic or in distress (her heart was not dilated at all, there were no signs of fluid building up in any of her organs, her bowels looked normal, my amniotic fluid levels were normal, her heart rate was good and she was active, the MoM was under 1.5.)
 I felt better after he pointed out exactly why he was ok waiting a week to rescan.
 I submitted and agreed to scan once a week and he was right.
 My baby Nora was fine.
 So, fight for the basics, speak up and trust your instincts, ask lots of questions and remember that sometimes you have to be the one to back down, as long as the MFM is trustworthy, doesn’t have any red flags and is following the basic treatment protocols.

-There are certain red flags you can watch for when you first meet your MFM.
+There are certain red flags you can look for when you first meet your MFM.
 If you see several red flags, look for a new MFM as soon as possible, even if it means you have to travel several hours to find the right one.
 We had to travel eleven hours away and relocate for five months to find the right MFM for us and it was completely worth it.
 You wouldn’t hire a babysitter that you didn’t know and weren’t sure about so be assertive about who you are trusting with your baby’s life.